HilltopMeditator/cs1010e_t05_2526/w07 tutorial writeups/tutorial_qn_and_sols.md

 For this week's exercise, the theme is oriented around list comprehensions.
 However, we will also roughly touch on ideas of acquiring and inferring information/data that is not explicitly stated.

-Do note that list-comprehensions are very technically, considered a iterable<sup>1</sup>, and are declared as such:
+Do note that List Comprehensions are considered a iterable<sup>1</sup>, and are declared as such:

 ```python
 List_Comp = (expression for var in iterable (if condition))